 Trellis assumes your WordPress configuration already has multisite set up.
-If not, ensure the following values are placed somewhere in Bedrock's
+If not, ensure the following values are placed somewhere before calling

 multisite: enabled: true subdomains: false # Set to true if you're using a subdomain multisite install

 env dictionary for more multisite specific settings such as